gramaziokohler/coding_architecture_hs23/assignments/A04-final-project/README.md

 Use Python programming to create a building structure that is sculpted by a filter class, incorporating architectural components like slabs, columns, and facade walls.

-The building is to be placed in a real
+The building is to be placed in a real location in the city of Zurich.

 Choose one of the following five plot locations in Zürich for your building design project:
 **Altstetten**, **Hardturm**, **Letzi**, **Heinrich-Areal**, **Escher Wyss**.